ljacobsson/dalle-cli/README.md

 dalle <prompt> [--medium | --large]
 ```
 `<prompt>`: The text prompt that describes the image you want to generate.

---medium: (Optional) Generate a 512x512 image.
+`--medium`: (Optional) Generate a 512x512 image.
 If not specified, the default size is 256x256.

---large: (Optional) Generate a 1024x1024 image.
+`--large`: (Optional) Generate a 1024x1024 image.
 If not specified, the default size is 256x256.

 Example
 ```